Eclipse91/Food-Table-Reader/README.md

 ## Overview
 This script is designed to extract nutritional data from a given `foods.txt` file containing various foods, process the data to convert measurements into milligrams (mg), and save the data to a SQLite database.
 Any value is based on 100 grams of the product.

-## Why didn't I use the API?
+## Why Didn’t I Use the API?

-At the time, I wanted to create a project using Selenium and also analyze my diet deeply to look for deficiencies.
-That's why I created this slow program that still works effectively.
+Initially, I aimed to create a project with Selenium to deeply analyze my diet for deficiencies.
+As a result, I developed this slower program, which still works effectively.
+I also created an API version, which you can find here: [Food-Analyzer](https://github.com/Eclipse91/Food-Analyzer).

 ## Features
 1. **Web Scraping**: Utilizes Selenium WebDriver to scrape nutritional data from web pages.